2013 Little India riot

-The 2013 Little India riot took place on 8 December 2013 after a fatal accident occurred at SST 21:23 at the junction of Race Course Road and Hampshire Road in Little India, Singapore, causing angry mobs of passers-by to attack the bus involved and emergency vehicles that had by then arrived at the location.
+The 2013 Little India riot took place on 8 December 2013 after a fatal accident occurred at SST 21:23 at the junction of Race Course Road and Hampshire Road in Little India, Singapore, causing angry mobs of migrant labourers from India to attack the bus involved and emergency vehicles that had by then arrived at the location.
 About 300 migrant labourers were involved in the riot which lasted for around two hours.
 This was the second riot in post-independence Singapore, and the first in 44 years since the 1969 race riots.
+The riots led to stricter laws and higher penalties on alcohol consumption and sales, culminating in the Liquor Control Act in 2015.

 Riot

 The riot continued for approximately two hours, and the situation was brought under control before midnight.
 Officers from the Special Operations Command (SOC) and Gurkha Contingent were deployed.
 An estimated 300 police officers were dispatched to deal with the rioting.
 A witness reported that rioters at the scene were intoxicated with alcohol and threw beer bottles.

 By 23:45, all rioters had dispersed to the surrounding areas.